 If you use the Dynamics SL Multi-Company module and have more than one company database, then you are probably all too familiar with the Inter-Company Export/Import process.
 It’s a fiddly and time-consuming task that must be done manually.
 We feel your pain, and created a replacement: Due2Auto for Dynamics SL.
 It’s about as exciting as… Continue reading The new product is here!

-The two criticisms we hear most about XLstatements (aside from it being too inexpensive) are the lack of (FRx or MR-like) reusable “building blocks”and the inability to hide rows with no data.
-I’ve tackled at least part of the first cavil in a previous post (and plan to address more in a future post), but… Continue reading Missing Pieces
+**Note** This post was from prior to the release of XLstatements version 2.5, which added functionality to automagically hide rows with all zeros.
+The two criticisms we hear most about XLstatements (aside from it being too inexpensive) are the lack of (FRx or MR-like) reusable “building blocks”and the inability to hide rows with no data.… Continue reading Missing Pieces

 Have you looked at the formulas used with the dropdowns created using the Insert from SL feature?
 There is some strange looking code there.
 When XLstatements was designed, we set ourselves a requirement that no VBA code (“macros”) would be necessary in reporting workbooks—all the VBA code is instead in the Excel add-in (XLstatements.xlam).
 This… Continue reading Got Formula?